 In some traveling situations, a baby carrier may be the best way to go, especially while flying.
 I’ve made the mistake of intending to hold a sleeping baby on a flight, only to find out that the slightest movement in my very tired arms stirred her awake.
 Sometimes a baby carrier is a nice break from the stroller and can be a great way for a tired baby to get a good nap.

-When selecting a travel crib, comfort for baby to sleep is obviously key, but there are a few other features we have come to appreciate over the years of travel.
+When selecting a travel crib or bassinet, comfort for baby to sleep is obviously key, but there are a few other features we have come to appreciate over the years of travel.
 Keep an eye out for a lightweight option (15 pounds or less) as well as ease of assembly.
 Also, we love a crib that can double as a play yard for baby during the day.

 If you plan to travel with a tot who is potty training, you’ll want to be sure to bring their training potty along with them.
 The Contours Bravo 3-in-1 Potty is perfect.
 No matter what stage your child is at, the Bravo can convert to work with them.
 The Bravo starts as a stand-alone potty chair on the floor, then grows to a toilet training seat and a step stool.

 Having the familiar white noise that baby is used to hearing at home will help them feel more comfortable in their new environment.
-We use the Homedics white noise machine that has an option to operate on battery power in case we need to soothe baby while on the go.
+This 2-in-1 Portable Sound Machine + Night Light by Friday Baby is perfect to soothe baby while on the go and is easy to hook on strollers, car seats, cribs etc.

 A second fun little tip when it comes to helping baby get the best night’s sleep: we pack a spare blackout curtain and large binder clips to make sure the room is as dark as baby’s is at home.
 Just clip the curtains over any windows that are letting in too much light!